 We recognize share-based compensation expense based on the estimated grant date fair value method using the Black-Scholes option pricing model.
 For these awards, we have recognized compensation expense using a straight-line amortization method (prorated).
 Share-based compensation expense is based on awards that are ultimately expected to vest.
-Share-based compensation for the years ended December 31, 2020 and 2019 was reduced for estimated forfeitures.
+Share-based compensation for the years ended December 31, 2021 and 2020 was reduced for estimated forfeitures.
 When estimating forfeitures, we consider voluntary termination behaviors, as well as trends of actual option forfeitures.
-For the years ended December 31, 2020 and 2019, share-based compensation totaled \$4 thousand and \$10 thousand, respectively.
+For the years ended December 31, 2021 and 2020, share-based compensation totaled \$37 thousand and \$4 thousand, respectively.

-As of December 31, 2020, there was no unrecognized compensation costs related to nonvested stock-based compensation arrangements granted under all of our plans.
+As of December 31, 2021, there was \$1.0 million of total unrecognized compensation costs related to nonvested stock-based compensation arrangements granted.
+The cost is expected to be recognized over a weighted average period of approximately 3.9 years.